 Dr. Wang is Coordinator for the School of Diplomacy Graduate Specialization in Global Negotiation & Conflict Management.

-Considering himself both a researcher and a practitioner, Dr. Wang has regularly conducted conflict resolution training and acted as a facilitator in several problem-solving workshops and dialogue programs between participants of China-Japan, China-Taiwan, and U.S.-China in recent years.
+As a researcher and a practitioner, Dr. Wang regularly conducts conflict resolution trainings and acts as a facilitator in several interactive conflict resolution dialogue programs between participants of China-Japan, China-Taiwan, and U.S.-China in recent years.

-Curriculum vitae »
+Curriculum Vitae »